jwright37/comp20-jwright/scorecenter/README.txt

 and routing.

 I had lots of problems with figuring out what different mongo functions return and what member functions are availible to them.

+Ming answered lots of questions during class today, which helped clear up some of my confusion on various topics.